Qcent/js-password-generator/README.md

      }
 ```

-6. Steps 3-5 are repeated until the length of the generated password matched the desired length set by user and the final password is displayed.
+6. Steps 3-5 are repeated until the length of the generated password matches the desired length set by user and the final password is displayed.

 ## Conclusion
 This may be an overly elaborate scheme to generate such a password but I feel that this implementation will provide truly random character selection due to the 2 factor randomization process and use of the cryptographically secure method crypto.getRandomValues()